smalldevshop/DPad/README.md

 # DPad
-A reusable D-Pad framework inspired by @jvisenti's mighty intellect
+A reusable D-Pad framework inspired by @jvisenti's legendary BHJoystick